dora-metrics/pelorus/docs/Install.md

   * jq

 ### Deployment Instructions
-To deploy pelorus, run the following script from within the root repository directory
+To deploy Pelorus, run the following script from within the root repository directory

 ```